 Something about the colors.
 The shapes.
 The way the little blocks moved slowly, then faster, down the screen.
-The feeling of urgency to put the blocks in the perfect slot.
+And the feeling of urgency to put the blocks in the perfect slot.

 When I first started playing Tetris, I spent a ton of time trying to fit different shaped blocks into different openings.
 I lost a lot, too.

 The more I played, the better I improved at anticipating where a block would fit in advance.

 When you first start your career, you shouldn’t expect to know where you’ll be a good fit.
 The best way to discover is to try new things, to mentally track what you like and what you don’t.

 But, you can improve your chances of finding your ideal career path by looking for clues.

 Just like Tetris, you can try to picture if the shape will fit in the space before you put it there.
 You can do the same thing by imagining yourself in particular roles before you take them.

 If you’re not familiar with the actual activities involved in a role, don’t sweat it.
 Try to find someone who does that job.
 Use LinkedIn to look up people with specific job titles in your city and offer to buy them coffee.

 Could I buy you coffee next Tuesday and ask you a few questions about what it’s like to do [insert type of work]?

 I’m newly starting my career and eager to learn.
 I want to be mindful of your time, so I’ve also included a few of my questions below: